aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 Follow along!

-To do test our classes (units), we create test classes that test other classes.
+To test our classes (units), we create test classes that test other classes.

 Create a new project in IntelliJ.
 In the **src** folder, you will find three folders: